3 Days in Charleston: The Perfect Long Weekend Itinerary

 Day 3: Visit a Plantation

-Brunch at Magnolia’s
+Breakfast at Magnolia’s

-Visit a historic plantation
+Visit a Historic Plantation

 Old Exchange